|►||Japan Studies Home|

 How many students are in the JSIS Japan Program?
 Each year there are typically 10-15 students enrolled in the JSIS Japan Studies graduate program and 50+ declared undergraduate majors (many more in other UW units with Japan related degree programs.)
 Class sizes range from 85+ for introductory courses to small groups of fewer than ten in advanced level courses.

 What do I do after I graduate?
 Upon graduation most students choose to pursue careers in business, government, education, non-profit or NGO work.
-Some students pursue continuing their education.
+Some students pursue further education.

 What financial assistance is available?
 Tuition help other than Financial Aid may be available through TA and RA appointments.
 Student hourly assistant and grader positions may also be available.
 Funding for these positions and other needs (i.e. travel and study abroad) vary year to year depending upon the program budget, need in courses, and need and merit of students.
 Also see the Fellowships and Financial Support page of the JSIS Graduate Studies site.